Finland's Sampo considers dual listing of shares in Stockholm

 HELSINKI, Sept 8 (Reuters) - Finnish insurance group Sampo SAMPO.HE on Thursday said it is considering listing its shares in Stockholm in addition to Helsinki.

+"A Stockholm listing could increase demand for Sampo shares and improve trading volumes over time and hence benefit all shareholders," Chairman Bjorn Wahlroos said in a statement.

-Sampo expects to make a decision on whether to do the dual listing by end of 2022, the company said in a statement, adding that the listing would not impact the total number of shares.
+Sampo expects to make a decision on whether to do the dual listing by end of 2022, the company said in a statement, adding that this would not impact the total number of shares.

+Wahlroos said Sampo's initial analysis had shown high demand for an insurance group listing in Stockholm.

+In just over a year Sampo has sold its stake in Finnish Nordea bank after announcing in February 2021 a strategic shift to focus on the insurance business.

 (Reporting by Essi Lehto, editing by Terje Solsvik)